 2.1 Our secure server software encrypts all your payment card details.
 The process scrambles all the information, allowing no unauthorised third party to intercept the data.
 Your browser will confirm that you are shopping in a secure environment by showing either a locked padlock icon or an image of a padlock next to the payment details in the relevant area of the Website.

 2.2 Information such as credit card information provided in connection with the purchase of a Deal is maintained with appropriate privacy and security protections.
 No sensitive information (including credit card details) is held on the Website.

 2.3 You agree that information provided to us in connection with the purchase of a Deal, other than your credit card information, may be disclosed by us to the Merchant for their commercial purposes including for the purposes of providing the Deal to you.

 2.5 Any communications between you and Welcome to Yorkshire, such as email or other correspondence, in which you offer suggestions or comments for improving or modifying our Services will be deemed by us to be non-confidential and non-proprietary and you agree that such information may be used by us without any limitation whatsoever.

 For Full terms and conditions please click here

-Bradford is a cosmopolitan hub that's bursting with surprises.
-Known as the city of film, a centre of Victorian history and the curry capital of the UK, this culturally diverse destination has a vitality that grabs you by the collar and pulls you in.
+Bradford is the world’s first UNESCO City of Film, a centre of Victorian heritage and the curry Capital of Britain.
+This culturally diverse city has a vitality that grabs you by the collar and pulls you in.
 And it just keeps getting better.